-Environment includes the circumstances and conditions that surround us.
+The environment includes the circumstances and conditions that surround us.
 It plays a large role in human behavior.
-It is important to create a safe and comfortable environment for the person with dementia.
+It is important to create a safe and comfortable environment for people with dementia.
 The following areas need to be assessed for optimal comfort: